The Labor Market Conditions Index for July Shows Improvement

 The Cumulative Labor Market Conditions Index

 The next chart is a calculation of the cumulative value of LCMI (each month is the sum of all previous months).
 We've highlighted the peaks and recession starts.
 The cumulative value peaked anywhere from 3 to 17 months prior to the five recessions during the time frame of this indicator.
 The average is 9 months.
-We are now six months beyond the most recent post-recession peak in December 2015.
+We are now seven months beyond the most recent post-recession peak in December 2015.

 Below is a table identifying the nine categories and 19 underlying indicators in the LMCI.